How to make a simple gallery with CSS and 6 lines of JavaScript?

 }

-Furthermore, the incorporation of Transitions for smooth changes between one state and another; the idea is to gently place the selected image in the center of the screen at a larger size when detecting a click on it using JavaScript that adds the select class:
+Additionally, the incorporation of CSS Transitions for smooth changes between one state and another; the idea is to smoothly place the selected image in the center of the screen at a larger size when a click is detected through JavaScript that adds the select class:

 #container div.select{